Ranger

 Wilderness Warrior

 You are adept at traveling, surviving and operating in the wilderness.
 This excludes indoor, urban and dungeon environments, but does not exclude a natural underground environment such as the Underdark.
 You have a Wilderness Bonus equal to half your proficiency bonus (rounded up).
 When you make an ability check while in the wilderness related to the wilderness you add your Wilderness Bonus.
 This is added regardless of whether you have proficiency in the skill or not.
-Examples are: a stealth check in a forest receives the Wilderness Bonus while a stealth check in an alley in a town does not; noticing a trap in the wilderness adds the Wilderness Bonus to the passive perception check, but spotting a trap in a dungeon does not; climbing a mountain or swimming a river adds the Wilderness Bonus to the athletics check, but not climbing a wall or swimming in a swimming pool.
-The Wilderness Bonus is even added to your initiative when you are fighting in the wilderness, as this is your forte.
+Examples are: a stealth check in a forest receives the Wilderness Bonus while a stealth check in an alley in a town does not; noticing a trap in the wilderness adds the Wilderness Bonus to the passive perception check, but spotting a trap in a dungeon does not; climbing a mountain or jumping across a ravine adds the Wilderness Bonus to the athletics check, but not climbing a wall or jumping between roofs.
+The Wilderness Bonus is added to your initiative when you are fighting in the wilderness, as this is your forte.

 While out in the wilderness, you gain the following benefits: